 Although thrash metal is largely a West Coast movement, a number of East Coast groups contributed to its development as well with a greater focus on the hardcore punk sound (discussed in “Early Influences”).
 At least one New York group, Anthrax, did this to enormous success, but as always they weren’t alone in the tri-state area.

-Nuclear Assault (formed by a former Anthrax bassist named Danny Lilker) played a largely-instrumental form of thrash inspired by the Anthrax sound.
+And S.O.D. wasn’t Danny Lilker’s only project.
+He also had Nuclear Assault, playing a form of thrash inspired by the Anthrax sound.
 Nuclear Assault formed after Lilker left Anthrax in 1984 and remain active on the touring circuit.
 The band played venues around New York area like L’Amour’s in Brooklyn.
 Their love of video games and horror movies formed many song themes, and even today one can picture playing a retro game like Duke Nukem while hearing “Live, Suffer, Die,” the opening instrumental from their 1986 album, Game Over–one of the several jewels in the crown of East Coast thrash metal.